megaconfidence/open-song-database/README.md

 Welcome to the Open Song Database with over 11 million songs 🎉🎉🎉

 ## Docs
 If you would like to test out the API endpoints with the production server replace all entries of `localhost:4000` as stated in this doc with `osdbapi.com`.
-If however you would like to run a local server you need to setup your local database with the test data set
+If however you would like to run a local server you need to setup your local database with the demo data set

 ### Generating API Token
 To create a user account send a `POST` request to `localhost:4000/join` with the following body